51Degrees/documentation/src/examples/customelement/clientsideevidence.md

 @defaultsnippet{Select a tab to view language specific usage.}
 @startsnippet{dotnet}
-Using a ASP.NET Core project (full example included in the source), a [pipeline configuration](@ref Concepts_Configuration_Builders_BuildFromConfiguration) file can be added to the 'appsettings.json' to load the new @flowelement and a 'JavaScriptBundlerElement' to include the client-side JavaScript:
+Using a ASP.NET Core project (full example included in the source), a [pipeline configuration](@ref Concepts_Configuration_Builders_BuildFromConfiguration) file can be added to the 'appsettings.json' to load the new @flowelement and a 'JavaScriptBuilderElement' to include the client-side JavaScript:
 ```{json}
 {